LBCrion/sfwbar/doc/sfwbar-network.rst

 `ip6`
   IPv6 IP address of the interface.
 `mask6`
-  IPv6 netmask of the interfce.
+  IPv6 netmask of the interface.
 `gateway6`
   The default IPv6 gateway.
 `essid`